zyf0717/zyf0717.github.io/_posts/2020-05-23-jupyter-server-on-pi.markdown

 c.NotebookApp.password = u'<password>'
 ```

-`<password>` is the hashed password found in `/home/pi/.jupyter/jupyter_notebook_config.json`, and not the password entered / verified in the terminal
+Where `<password>` is the hashed password found in `jupyter_notebook_config.json`, and not the password entered / verified in the terminal

 ## Step 2: SSH into Pi